Department of Territories and Local Government

 The Department of Territories and Local Government was an Australian government department that existed between March 1983 and December 1984.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 11 March 1983, the Department dealt with the following principal matters:
+According to the Administrative Arrangements Order made on 11 March 1983, the Department dealt with the following principal matters: